3 Ways Late Drivers Cut Into Your Profits (Can Be Fixed With Asset & Cargo Tracking)

 2. If one driver is late, it can affect every other driver’s schedule.

 Let’s say a driver goes to load up her truck to get to an important job site, only to find that the driver on the shift before hers has yet to return.
 She’s already in a bad mood by the time the truck finally arrives 20 minutes late.

 Anxious to get to the job on time, the doesn’t realize that she’s breaking the speed limit until she gets pulled over — which, in addition to costing a traffic penalty and driving up your insurance, makes her even later.
 Now, your customer’s mad, your employee’s morale is tanked, and you’re doing damage control on both fronts.

 That’s just one scenario that illustrates the way a single late driver can impact other employees and jobs downstream.

-How fleet tracking helps: You could schedule in more buffer time to account for possible delays, but that would also cut into your productivity and efficiency.
+How trailer & asset tracking helps: You could schedule in more buffer time to account for possible delays, but that would also cut into your productivity and efficiency.
 Instead, you can use a fleet tracking solution that provides the real-time alerts, route optimization, and instant dispatching you need to prevent driver lateness in the first place.